CorvidAeon/HackTheBox/writeup.md

 Disallow: /writeup/
 ```

-Checking writeup we see a homepage that lists multiple writeups that are all accessed with index.php?page=x
+Upon checking the writeup directory we see a homepage that lists multiple writeups that are all accessed with index.php?page=x.
-Maybe there's some php file inclusion vuln or injection available.
-Using Wappalyzer to check used technologies, it says that the website appears to be using CMS Made Simple.
+This indicates there could be some php file inclusion vuln or injection available.
+Using Wappalyzer to check used technologies, it lists that the website appears to be using CMS Made Simple.
-Let's see if there's some exploits available for this.
+Let's see if there are some exploits available for it.

 ```
 root@kali:~/Documents/htb/boxes/writeup# searchsploit cms made simple